The functional generalization of the Boltzmann-Vlasov equation and its Gauge-like symmetry: A non-relativistic insight from random matrices

 Equation \ref{vlasov2} becomes of the form

-$\mathcal{W}_{i,i_1,j,j_1}$ is a discretized version of \eqref{shiftrho} (in agreement with the definition \eqref{averagedef}).
+$\Delta$ is the discrete derivative (the difference between lattice points normalized by lattice spacing) and $\mathcal{W}_{i,i_1,j,j_1}$ is a discretized version of \eqref{shiftrho} (in agreement with the definition \eqref{averagedef}).
 Double summation is used in the $(...)$ bracket but $\mathcal{W}_{...}$ is multiplied separately.
 As we describe in detail below, the RHS can be thought of as a Gaussian random matrix ensemble \begin{itemize} \item $\mathcal{V},\mathcal{C}$ are deterministic matrices of $i,j$.
 Hence, one can do a change of variables